 In addition to considering the question of unemployment insurance and job protection, it is also the case that employers must provide a safe work environment to each and every employee.
 This is especially true now, as the pandemic continues on and employers are under increased scrutiny, due to requirements to comply with protocols recommended by a number of state and federal agencies for fighting the spread of coronavirus, such as the CDC and OSHA, as well as state health authorities.
 Texas employers should take extra care when it comes to returning workers.
 They should know which of them may be entitled to paid or unpaid leave, including possible job-protected leave, but they should also make a number of other workplace accommodations related to COVID-19.

-Contact us if you need a San Antonio personal injury attorney.
+Contact us if you need a injury lawyer in San Antonio.